hassio-addons/addon-tailscale/tailscale/DOCS.md

 device name, i.e. `ping some-tailnet-device.tail1234.ts.net` works, but `ping some-tailnet-device` does not work.

-**Note:** If you are running your own DNS (like AdGuard) on this Home Assistant device also, and this device is configured as global nameserver on the [DNS page][tailscale_dns] of the admin console, then:
+**Note:** If you are running your own DNS (like AdGuard) **_on this_** Home Assistant device also, and this device is configured as global nameserver on the [DNS page][tailscale_dns] of the admin console, then:

 1. Disable the `accept_dns` option to prevent the Tailscale DNS from redirecting queries from your device back to itself, which would cause a loop.

-1. Configure your DNS for Home Assistant, and in your DNS configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).
+1. Configure your own DNS for Home Assistant (instead of 100.100.100.100), and in your own DNS configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).

 ## Changelog & Releases